Is a low-carb or keto diet right for you?

 What level is right for you?

 How do you decide which level of carb consumption is right for you?
 Once you pick a level, should you stick to it all the time?
-The answer varies among individuals, depending on their starting point, goals, health history, and other considerations.
+The answers vary among individuals, depending on their starting points, goals, health histories, and other considerations.

-- If you are treating, reversing, or adding a complementary therapy to an established medical condition (type 2 diabetes, dementia, seizures, cancer, etc.), a strict ketogenic diet may be the most effective way to start.4 If you have other wellness or lifestyle concerns, then a low-carb approach of under 100 grams a day may be equally effective.5
+- If you are treating or adding a complementary therapy to an established medical condition (type 2 diabetes, dementia, seizures, cancer, etc.), a strict ketogenic diet may be the most effective way to start.5 If you have other wellness or lifestyle concerns, then a low-carb approach of under 100 grams a day may be equally effective.6

-- If you are trying to lose a lot of weight, a strict ketogenic diet will likely be faster and more effective.6 If you are trying to maintain weight, a more liberal low-carb diet may be equally effective.7
+- If you are trying to lose a significant amount of weight, a strict ketogenic diet may be more effective.7 If you are trying to maintain weight, a more liberal low-carb diet may be equally effective.8

 - If cutting carbohydrates in your diet will impact other aspects of your life in positive or negative ways, consider the level of carbohydrate reduction that is personally and socially feasible.
 A person is not just a medical condition or a number on a scale.
 Enjoyment of food, social activities that center around food, food cultures and traditions — these are all part of a person’s relationship with food.
 Taking these concerns into account can help you decide what level of carbohydrate reduction is right for you.